InspiryThemes/realhomes-docs/docs/import-demo.md

 ![Screenshot](images/import-demo/one-click-demo-import.png)

+!!! warning "Important"
+    Sometimes, the import process takes longer than expected and doesn't complete in the first attempt.
+So, simply import again until the process is complete.

 ### **Step 3**

-Once the import process is complete, You will receive a notice like the one displayed in the screen shot below.
+Once the import process is complete, You will receive a notice as the one displayed in the screen shot below.

 ![Screenshot](images/import-demo/all-done.png)